 Save all of us lots of time and don't commit libel.
 Just state all the facts of what happened and keep out all adjectives describing the person and his/her workmanship.

 Your Use of AsktheBuilder.com:

 Before we go any further, you need to know that many of my friends are attorneys.
-Seriously, and they have read this page with a grin on their faces.
+They have read this page leaving with a grin on their faces.

 If you decide to stay, and I hope you do :-> , then you need to realize the following: